 BPA-Free Plastic Containers

-Many people, myself included use plastic containers for storage.
+Many people, myself included, store items in plastic containers.
 When doing so, it’s best to look for BPA-free containers.

 Bisphenol A (BPA) is a chemical used to make some plastics since the 1960s.
 It’s found in polycarbonate plastics that are often used for food and beverage storage.

-Various research has shown BPA can sometimes seep into food and beverages from the containers, which leads to health concerns.
+Various studies have shown that BPA can sometimes seep into food and beverages from the containers, leading to health concerns.

 If you are concerned about BPA, use BPA-free, freezer-safe storage containers.

 Freezer Safe Plastic Storage Bags

-One of the advantages of using plastic freezer bags is that you can freeze them flat and it takes up a lot less room in the freezer.
+One advantage of using plastic freezer bags is that they can be frozen flat and take up a lot less room in the freezer.
 Yes, you can freeze baked beans in a freezer bag.